 Body shape Differences

-Bed bugs have a flat and somehow oval shape, its length measuring approximately a ¼ inch as an adult.
-Bed bugs are mainly brown in colour, which can vary to rust or red.
+Bed bugs have a flat and somehow oval shape, its length (as an adult) measures approximately a ¼ inch.
+Bed bugs are mainly brown in colour, but this can vary from rust or red.

-The bugs have expandable abdomens to accommodate blood they suck from their prey and have hook-shaped feet to allow them grab surfaces.
+Also, bed bugs have expandable abdomens to accommodate blood they suck from their prey.
+In addition, they have hook-shaped feet to allow them to grab surfaces.

-In comparison, bed bugs will have bodies that are small compared to those of ants, depending on the type of ant in consideration.
+In comparison, bed bugs will have bodies that are small compared to those of ants, depending on the type of ant.

 Therefore, the soldier ants will have mandibles and large head to fight their foes.
-Also, ants have long body morphology to enable them to crawl over long distances.
+Also, ants have long body anatomy to enable them to crawl over long distances.

 Bed bug bites

 Bites from bed bugs will leave itchy dark red bumps on your skin.
 However, the key differentiating factor is that such bites are clustered in a group and 3 (or more) lines through the pattern known as breakfast-lunch-dinner.

 However, mainly you’ll find the bed bug bites on the upper extremities, hands and arms.